-The Department of Orthodontics at the UT School of Dentistry was the first postgraduate orthodontic department in Texas.
-Since its inception in June 1956, it has been engaged in research, teaching and patient care.
+The Department of Orthodontics at The University of Texas School of Dentistry at Houston was established in June 1956 and offered the first postgraduate orthodontic department in Texas.
 Our graduates have contributed greatly to the development of dentistry’s oldest specialty.
 The first clinical orthodontic faculty members were Dr. W. J. Schoverling and Dr. Milton Yellen.
 Both received orthodontic training at the University of Washington in Seattle.
-They joined the UTSD department chair, Dr. Westfall, to form the department.
-The first students of the program were Dr. Shannon and Dr. Ressling. who began training in 1956 and graduated in 1958.
+They joined the UTSD department chair, Dr. A.P.
+Westfall, to form the department.
+The first students of the program were Dr. Ira Shannon and Dr. Ressling. who began training in 1956 and graduated in 1958.

 Class size has ranged from the initial two students in 1956 to a high of 15 in 1971.
-Since 1981, the number of students has been limited to six and an optional PhD candidate.
-In 2005, the maximum number for students was raised to seven with permission from the American Dental Association.
-Dr. Kapadia completed his PhD in 2006 as the department’s first candidate.
+Since 1981, the number of students has been limited to 6 and an optional PhD candidate.
+In 2005, the maximum number for students was raised to 7 with permission from the American Dental Association.